rogatec/rogatec/README.md

 👋 Hi, I’m @rogatec a Backend and Database Engineer.

-- Actively using the following tech stack: C# (.NET 6), MSSQL, TypeScript (nodejs), MariaDB.
+- Actively using the following tech stack: C# (.NET 8), MSSQL, TypeScript (nodejs), MariaDB.
-- Also I am involved in Ci/CD processes (currently with Bitbucket 😓), helm charts and cloud deployment with flux, k8s.
+- Also I am involved in Ci/CD processes, helm charts and cloud deployment with flux, k8s.
 - In the past, I also worked with PHP and Laravel and symfony frameworks

 ## 👀 I’m interested in